 Inverness is undeniably the shopping capital of the Highlands.
 Visit the famous Victorian Market for handcrafted gifts or the Eastgate Centre for high street shopping.
-Don’t miss the Eden Christmas Crafts Fair with Scottish produce, from tweed clothing and jewellery to craft and stoneware, all under one roof at Eden Court.

 There are also many independent boutiques, galleries and artisan workshops across the region.
 Buy stunning mugs and ceramic dishes at the Highland Stoneware Pottery in Lochinver, fine contempory art at the Resipole Studios in Strontian, or bespoke Christmas gifts at the Old School Beauly near Inverness.